-APPFC suppliers flagged with elevated risk profile are required to complete the Modern Slavery risk due diligence questionnaire on the Property Council of Australia Informed 365 Modern Slavery Due Diligence risk platform.
+LLITST suppliers flagged with elevated risk profile are required to complete the Modern Slavery risk due diligence questionnaire on the Property Council of Australia Informed 365 Modern Slavery Due Diligence risk platform.

-Cleaning Accountability Framework(CAF)
+Cleaning Accountability Framework (CAF)

-A certification audit of a commercial asset, 1 O'Connell Sydney was undertaken by CAF.
-We achieved a 3-star rating (full marks) and are leveraging the insights from this as process improvements across our Lendlease investments portfolio.
+A certification audit of a LLIM managed commercial asset, 1 O'Connell Sydney was undertaken by CAF.
+The audit achieved a 3-star rating (full marks) and LLITST are leveraging the insights from this as process improvements across our Lendlease investments portfolio.